 Some of his earliest memories are playing tabletop games with his amazing mother at a very early age.
 Games have always been an important part of his life, and he came up with the concept for the tabletop gaming class and worked with graduate student Bethany MacMillan to make the class a reality.
 This fall he gets to take the idea into the classroom with Dane Winiesdorffer, president of Miami’s Strategy Gaming Club.
 JS gets to go home each day to an amazing wife, Jennifer; an awesome dog, Quinn; and a devil cat, Azrael.

-Bethany MacMillan is a Staff Teacher at Mini University, Inc, located on Miami University’s Western Campus.
-In this role, Bethany has the opportunity to work with birth through school age children.
+Bethany MacMillan is the Coordinator of Student Activities at Miami University Middletown.
+In this role, Bethany has the opportunity to work with collegiate students and inspire them through interactive learning and programming initiatives.
 Bethany graduated from Wittenberg University in 2015 with a Bachelor of Music Education with a P-12 Ohio 4-Year Residential Teaching License, and from Miami University in 2017 with a Master of Science in Student Affairs in Higher Education (Focus: Leadership) with a Certificate in College Teaching.
 Long story short, Bethany loves teaching.